Did you know that dehydrated and dry skin is not the same thing? We bet you didn’t. Well, read on to know the difference!

 Moreover, health experts suggest that drinking too much water can make you lose essential minerals in your skin.
 Instead, add water-rich foods (watermelon, melon, strawberry, and celery, etc.) to your diet.

-Here are some other lifestyle changes that can bring back the shine in your skin:
+Here are some other lifestyle changes that can bring back the shine to your skin:

 Skin loses its water content because of illnesses too.
 If you’ve recently been sick, you may notice your skin looking paler and older than before.
 Make sure you’re getting enough water, electrolyte drinks, and broth-based soups.